sofiabsilva/learning-path/README.md

    - Complete Front End Dev certification on FreeCodeCamp
    - Update protfolio and apply for jobs
    - Start contributing to open source and collaborate with other programmers

+# April 2019

+-  Finalised my gallery website/online store and finally launched it!
+[Tubbie Arts Website](https://github.com/sofiabsilva/tubbie-arts-website)
+- Started working on a project for a non-profit!